syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-ASP-NET-Web-Forms.md

 The Syncfusion [.NET PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library) is used to create, read, and edit PDF documents.
 This library also offers functionality to merge, split, stamp, forms and secure PDF files.

-To include the .NET PDF library into your ASP.NET MVC application, please refer to the [NuGet Package Required](/File-Formats/PDF/NuGet-Packages-Required) or [Assemblies Required](/File-Formats/PDF/Assemblies-Required) documentation.
+To include the .NET PDF library into your ASP.NET Web application, please refer to the [NuGet Package Required](/File-Formats/PDF/NuGet-Packages-Required) or [Assemblies Required](/File-Formats/PDF/Assemblies-Required) documentation.

 ## Steps to create PDF document in ASP.NET Web Forms